About DAP+

 • Have an increased focus on regional and rural communities;

-• Continue the existing DAP model but extend it to provide additional support for clinicians caring for people with diabetes across the Hunter New England Local Health District, including smartphone apps, advice lines, and telehealth;
+• Continue the existing DAP model but extend it to provide additional support for clinicians caring for people with diabetes across the Hunter New England Region, including smartphone apps, advice lines, and telehealth;

 • Incorporate robust research into DAP+, including health economics and how the program is benefiting the health system;